geoff-project/coi/docs/tutorials/packaging.rst

    every time you change the code, you have to reinstall it for the changes to become visible.

-There is also the option to sym-link from your venv to your source directory.
+There is also the option to symlink from your venv to your source directory.
 In this case, all changes to the source code become visible *immediately*.
 This is bad for a production release, but extremely useful during development.
 This feature is called an *editable install*: